-(verb) Mantling is hunching or arching shoulders and spreading wings over a recent kill to conceal it from other birds and predators who would be potential thieves.
+(verb) Mantling is hunching, crouching, or arching shoulders and spreading wings over a recent kill to conceal it from other birds and predators who would be potential thieves.
 In this posture, the wings are mostly spread and drooped to the ground, exposing the bird's upper back, also called the mantle, which gives the action its name.
 The head is usually bent down to feed, and the tail is often spread and drooped to provide additional cover and counterbalance.

 While mantling, the feeding birds may exhibit other nervous behavior.
 They may frequently look around the surrounding area to scan for intruders, or shuffle their feet to continually readjust the mantling cover to disrupt views from different directions.
 This also helps them get a firmer grip on their prey for easier feeding or to try and move it if they are assaulted.

 Birds That Use Mantling

 Birds of prey put enormous efforts into each hunt, and success rates vary from as high as 85 percent to as low as 10 percent depending on the raptor species, prey abundance, and hunting conditions.
 Birds frequently seen mantling are often larger species that typically have lower hunt success rates and more reason to guard a successful kill fiercely.
-Larger raptors such as red-tailed hawks, peregrine falcons and similar species are also more likely to hunt larger prey and must feed on the ground.
-These birds therefore practice mantling much more often, as it is more difficult to carry their prey to a protected perch.
-Smaller raptors such as kestrels and shrikes can carry their prey - insects, mice and similar small animals or lightweight prey - and do not need to mantle to protect their meal.
+Larger raptors such as red-tailed hawks, peregrine falcons, and similar species are also more likely to hunt larger prey and must feed on the ground.
+These birds therefore use mantling much more often, as it is more difficult to carry their prey to a protected perch.
+Smaller raptors such as kestrels and shrikes can carry their prey, such as insects, mice, lizards, and similar small animals, and do not need to mantle to protect their meal.

 In the nest, young hawks may mantle over prey their parents provide.
 Even if the prey is already dead, this action guards the food from hungry siblings as these young birds become more independent and rely more on their own hunting instincts.